Codecademy/docs/content/css/concepts/position/terms/absolute/absolute.md

   - 'paths/full-stack-engineer-career-path'
 ---

-Places an element relative to its nearest positioned ancestor or the browser window if an element has `position: absolute`  declared then the element is removed from the normal document flow, so it does not affect the layout of surrounding elements.
+Places an element relative to its nearest positioned ancestor or the browser window.
+If an element has `position: absolute`; declared, it is removed from the normal document flow, so it does not affect the layout of surrounding elements.

 ## Syntax